rht-labs/enablement-docs/0-docs-template/README.md

 > Ideas for go-getters.
 Advanced topic for doers to get on with if they finish early.
 These will usually not have a solution and are provided for additional scope.

  - Add Auth to your application
+ - Do some other stuff

+## Additional Reading
+ > List of links or other reading that might be of use / reference for the exercise